Every summer, the Marine Corps hosts a weekly Sunset Parade at the Marine Corps War Memorial (also known as the Iwo Jima Memorial).

 From ANC Metro:

-After existing the station, walk towards the entrance of the cemetery.
+After exiting the station, walk towards the entrance of the cemetery.
 Within 100 yards, you will note a bike path that veers off to the right.
 Follow that path as it takes you alongside the highway and ends on the outskirts of the cemetery.

 From Rosslyn Metro: